anvar/anvar.github.com/_posts/2013-10-13-parallel-patterns-3.md

 <img src="{{ site.url }}/assets/img/algo-reduce2.png" width="533" height="342" class="center caption"/>
 <div class="caption">Illustrating the kernel decomposition of a <i>reduce</i> operation</div>

 The code below implements a simple *reduce* that will sum an array of values.
-Although the code works, the implementation is far from optimal with plenty of potential for improvement that can hopefully be covered in a future blog post.
+Although the code works, the implementation is far from optimal with plenty of potential for improvement.
 For now, lets focus on understanding the algorithm first.

 {% highlight cuda %}
 #include <iostream>